YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/README.md

 # The Jeep Problem

+We describe the general idea of the jeep problem, followed by introducing some abstraction in order to formulate and solve it mathematically.

 ## Background

 A jeep is going to cross a desert: traveling from base A on one side